Reduced state of the field and classicality of quantum Gaussian evolution: Quantum Gaussian evolution of light

 Here, $J$ is the \emph{symplectic form}, defined as

 and explicitly equal to

 The symplectic form defines the symplectic group $Sp(2N,\mathbb{R})$ consisting of matrices $S$ of size $2N \times 2N$, such that $SJS^T=J$.

-As a matter of fact, the pair $(V,\ket{\xi})$ contains the same information as $(V_\mathrm{cov},\ket{\xi})$, and both in the same way define the \emph{symplectic picture} of quantum states (sometimes referred to as covariance matrix picture).
-In this work, we choose to use the pair $(V,\ket{\xi})$, since by construction it is closer to $(r,\ket{\alpha})$ than the pair $(V_{\textnormal{cov}},\ket{\xi})$.
-We stress that while the symplectic picture is complete (i.e. equivalent to the density operator description) only in the case of Gaussian states, it is a valid description of all quantum states.
+As a matter of fact, the pair $(V,\ket{\xi})$ contains the same information as $(V_\mathrm{cov},\ket{\xi})$, and both in the same way define the \emph{symplectic picture} of quantum states (sometimes referred to as covariance matrix picture), which is a convenient description of the first two moments of the system, particularly in the case of Gaussian states and dynamics.
+Here, we employ the pair $(V,\ket{\xi})$, since, as we will see in the next section, it is by construction closer to the reduced state of the field than $(V_\mathrm{cov},\ket{\xi})$.